timdeklijn/Bookmarker/README.md

 ## TODO

-- [ ] Switch how to open browser based on OS
 - [ ] select browser
+- [ ] create a link file if it does not exists.
+- [ ] error handling for errors in links file + unsupported operating system.